hdNguyenPTR/Faeluria-Card-Game/README.md

 # Faeluria
-For the iOS assignment3

 The group get inspriation from the game "Slay the Spire"

-## Scenario
-When a students take the train every day, he doesn't know what to do.
-He can play the Game to kill time.

-When the internet connection is not stable, the person can play the offline game.

 ## Framework
 Spritekit is the officaly game engine